Skip to main content

 §Bandwidth

-Bandwidth limiting uses an exponentially weighted moving average (EWMA) to estimate current throughput.
-Payload streams are wrapped in a MeteredPayloadStream that reports bytes consumed.
-When the estimated bandwidth exceeds the configured limit, new requests are rejected.
+Bandwidth limiting uses debt-based GCRA (Generic Cell Rate Algorithm) buckets that track a theoretical arrival time.
+Payload streams are wrapped in a MeteredPayloadStream that track consumed bytes.
+When accumulated debt exceeds the configured threshold, new requests are rejected.

 Like throughput, bandwidth limits can be set at multiple granularities: